5 Best Password Managers for Linux in 2024: Safe + Intuitive

 • Privacy Cards (US only).

 1Password Individual ($2.99 / month) includes all of the features mentioned above for 1 user.
-1Password Families ($4.99 / month) adds coverage for up to 5 users and includes shared vaults, 5 guest accounts, permission controls, and account recovery options (it’s my favorite password manager for families).
-What’s more, you can add unlimited additional users for a small fee — not many password managers offer this option.
+1Password Families ($4.99 / month) adds coverage for 5 users (plus 5 guest accounts and the option to add more licenses), and includes shared vaults, permission controls, and account recovery options (it’s my favorite password manager for families).
 While 1Password doesn’t offer a money-back guarantee, you can try it for free with a 14-day trial.

 Bottom Line:

 1Password is the best password manager for Linux users in 2024.
-It’s a secure, intuitive password manager with great security tools and good apps for many Linux distros.
-It provides multiple 2FA options, local data storage, and even a CLI for advanced Linux users.
+It’s a secure, intuitive password manager with great security features and excellent developer tools.
+It provides multiple 2FA options and even a CLI for advanced Linux users.
 You can try any 1Password plan for free with its 14-day free trial.

 Read our full 1Password review

 🥈2.
-Dashlane — Excellent Security With Dark Web Monitoring & VPN
+Dashlane — Excellent Security With Development Integrations & a VPN

 Security